LanZhang-UCL/AMLS_II_assignment19_20/README.md

 The trained model was saved in word2vec.wv.

 main.py is used to test trained models which have already been saved in B directory and D directory.
+It also writes predictions of test data into B.csv and D.csv respectively.

 ## Packages required